Cambodia Culinary Travel Writing and Photography Retreat Dates

 - exclusions – the retreat price does not include flights, visas, insurance, airport transfers (US$7 each way), Angkor Archaeological Park temple passes (US$40 for seven days), and hotel incidentals eg. laundry, mini-bar, calls, room service, etc

-- prices – our 10-day retreat packages with all inclusions start from US$1,205 per person for the double/twin bungalow room at River Garden (US$1,380 for a single person) and go up to US$2,150 per person based upon two sharing the luxurious freestanding Khmer House (US$3,270 for a solo traveller).
+- prices – our 10-day retreat packages with all inclusions start from US$2,150 per person based upon two sharing to US$3,270 for a solo traveller.
 And there are a wide range of prices in between.
 Click through below to complete the enquiry form to see all prices and obtain the itinerary.

 - booking – a non-refundable deposit of US$500 will be required to make your booking.
 We’d like to close bookings by 12 April or when all places are filled, whichever comes first.
 Discounts are offered for all bookings.

 - insurance – Insurance for this trip is compulsory and proof of purchase required one week before you travel.
 Insurance is easily purchased online or through an agent; some credit cards provide insurance cover.
 We highly recommend World Nomads.
 Their online process is simple, plus we love their philanthropic programme, which some community projects around the globe.

 - flights/arrival/departure – we recommend you fly into Siem Reap.
 You can also travel overland to Siem Reap from Phnom Penh, Thailand or Laos.
 Email if you’d like assistance with planning a longer Cambodia/Asia trip.